tindandelion/carnd-advanced-lane-detection-p4/writeup_template.md

 ## Discussion

 The pipeline I've come up with performs reasonably well on the project video.
-However, it's performance is not ideal on the challenge videos.
+However, it's performance is not ideal on the challenge videos that have worse conditions.
+I think that the following iprovements can be made to achieve better lane detection:

+1. Use additional source image transformations to produce better input for the line detector (enhance image contrast, use gradient angle threshold, use multiple color channels);
+2. Use heuristics to analyze the approximated lane lines for individual frames (reject abnormally curved lines, lines highly off-center);
+3. When tracking line points, keep track of points for each y-coordinate separately and reject individual points that vary too much.